How To Calculate ROI Of Your SEO Campaign

 1 or 100% ROI means that the client gets 2X the return from the investment.

 The ROI often depends on the industry.
-You can see huge returns from education industries as the lifetime value of students are extremely high.
+You can see huge returns from education industries as the lifetime value of students is extremely high.
 If let’s say it takes RM1,000.00 to acquire 1 student with the course fees of RM20k.
 It’s an ROI of 20X.
 But, we need to consider other expenses the colleges need to bear.
 However, they still make a relatively higher ROI.

 If you’re unable to deliver at least 2X in ROI for your client, there’s no point in hiring you for SEO service.
 I understand that it depends on the level of competition in the industry.
 If it is extremely competitive, you need to increase the timeframe and make sure to deliver the expected results within the timeframe.